 I like this tub because I have big babies that grow quickly.
 So many products are outgrown before they should be in my house.
 But not this PRIMO tub.
 It might be a bit big for the newborn stage, but you can simply support baby with some extra washcloths under them until they grow into it.
-It’s size means that you really can buy only one baby tub and use it for all ages!
+Its size means that you really can buy only one baby tub and use it for all ages!

 The tub itself is well made.
 The plastic is first and foremost easy to clean, albeit a little slippery.
 There’s no material for mold to grow on.
 The plastic is free from BPA, PVC, phthalates, and lead.
 It’s a recyclable propylene that’s entirely non-toxic.
 On top of that, it drains easy and is lightweight.
 The size makes it a challenge to store, especially if you have a small bathroom, so do be aware of that.
 As long as you can fit it in your tub, it’s easy to drain, too.
 Just pull the plug!

 In both positions, baby is kept at an ideal angle for bathing.
-The built-in molding means that there’s no extra parts or inserts to keep track of.
+The built-in molding means that there are no extra parts or inserts to keep track of.
 It also means that baby’s face and head are safely out of the water.
 Don’t worry though, there’s still enough water to cover them and keep them warm.
 And there’s plenty of room for bubbles!

 The First Years Sure Comfort Deluxe Newborn to Toddler Tub

 Best Baby Tub with Sling Insert

 If you don’t like or don’t want a tub that has molded shapes in it, then you’ll need a sling.
 This supports smaller babies and keeps them safe in the tub.
 The inexpensive The First Years Sure Comfort Deluxe Newborn to Toddler Tub has a soft, adjustable mesh sling inside a large tub for use into the toddler years or up to 25 pounds.